Guimaras: Postwar Era

-Marcos dictatorship era
+Martial law era

-The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, as well as in Guimaras Iloilo.
+The beginning months of the 1970s had marked a period of turmoil and change in the Philippines, as well as in Guimaras.
 During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
 This caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and a significant rise of social unrest.
 With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under Martial Law in September 1972 and thus retained the position for fourteen more years.
 This period in Philippine history is remembered for the Marcos administration's record of human rights abuses, particularly targeting political opponents, student activists, journalists, religious workers, farmers, and others who fought against the Marcos dictatorship.

 A number of prominent Guimaras natives played an active role in the resistance to the dictatorship, and have since been recognized by having their names inscribed on the wall of remembrance of the Philippines' Bantayog ng mga Bayani memorial, which honors the martyrs and heroes that fought the regime.
 Among these were activist Maria Luisa “Luing” Posa-Dominado who became well known for escaping from detention soon after every time she was caught; and Nueva Valencia Municipal Councilor 2Lt Pablo G. Fernandez, who refused to be activated as a Philippine Army Reservist if it meant implementing Martial Law, and was detained and summarily executed as a result.
 There was also Alpha Phi Omega fraternity Grand Chancellor Edgardo Dojillo, whose family hailed from Guimaras, who led is fraternity in protesting the administration and was targeted and killed in an ambush by the 332nd Philippine Constabulary Company just a few weeks after the martial law declaration.

-Many of those caught (labelled political detainees) because no actual cases were filed against them, were detained in Camp Martin Delgado in Iloilo, the nearest major facility under Marcoses Regional Command for the Administration III (RECAD III) in the Visayas.
+Many of those caught (labelled political detainees) because no actual cases were filed against them, were detained in Camp Martin Delgado in Iloilo, the nearest major facility under the Regional Command for the Administration III (RECAD III) in the Visayas.